yangco-le/AdvLatGAN/README.md

 ## Evaluation metrics

 This repository include Inception Score (IS) and Fréchet Inception Distance (FID) as evaluation metrics.
-You can also evalute other metrics e.g. density and coverage via https://github.com/clovaai/generative-evaluation-prdc.
+You can also evaluate other metrics e.g. density and coverage via https://github.com/clovaai/generative-evaluation-prdc.

 More information will be updated.